ivannalon/ags-sfe-technical-test/SUBMISSION.md

 8- Adjusted MSW configuration to work on the host side as well.

 9- Resolved Tailwind CSS issues by creating a remote bundle so the host can use it plug-and-play.

+10- Removed all styling and component dependencies from the host, since it doesn’t make sense to create a remote component that requires installing extra dependencies.
+Instead, I adopted a bundling strategy to share all styling with the host.